curiosag/StackOverflowStrategies/README.md

   ## When asking

-- **GOOD** Read Jon Skeets advise before once on [asking questions](https://codeblog.jonskeet.uk/2010/08/29/writing-the-perfect-question/)
+- **GOOD** Read Jon Skeet's advise on [asking questions](https://codeblog.jonskeet.uk/2010/08/29/writing-the-perfect-question/) at least once

 - **GOOD** Resilience.
 You may run into more or less patient contributors, also very much depending on the quality of your post.
 It might not be all that great in the beginning, which may provide a stingy learning experience.
 Persist, improve.
 [Formatting](https://stackoverflow.com/editing-help) makes a great deal of a difference.
 And always keep in mind: you're [not](https://meta.stackoverflow.com/questions/253100/why-do-people-scare-off-new-users?noredirect=1&lq=1) [alone](https://meta.stackoverflow.com/questions/251758/why-is-stack-overflow-so-negative-of-late).